 Sometimes the best way to get your kids to try something new is to tie it into their favorite movies.
 That’s what happened with this Blue Matcha Latte, which is one of my absolute favorite drinks.

 There I was one afternoon, enjoying a nice cup of tea when my son walked by and asked what I was drinking.
-I almost replied that it was a blue matcha latte… but then I remembered his aversion to “tea” as a general concept, so instead I told him it was Bantha milk.
+I almost replied that it was a blue matcha latte… but then I remembered his aversion to “tea” as a general concept, so instead, I told him it was Bantha milk.
 His eyes immediately lit up.
 “Like, from Tatooine?” he asked.
-Then he squinted his eyes, gave me a soul piercing stare and cautiously took a sip.
+Then he squinted his eyes, gave me a soul-piercing stare, and cautiously took a sip.
 That sealed the deal right there.
 “Wow!
 This is actually really good!” he admitted.
 “Now I’m just like Luke Skywalker.”

 And that is how my kid became a blue matcha latte fan.

 If you’re not familiar with Star Wars blue milk, no worries.
 I didn’t know what it was either before meeting my husband.
 In the Star Wars universe, one of the most common drinks is blue milk that comes from a Bantha.
 These are large, wooly herd animals that are used as mounts and also kept for their milk, similar to cows.
-The milk is blue, sweet and said to be quite refreshing.
+The milk is blue, sweet, and said to be quite refreshing.
 Kinda like a blue matcha latte!
 (There is also green milk.
 You can see some Star Wars clips showing both here.)

 What is Blue Matcha?

 So Star Wars references aside, what is blue matcha anyways?
 Despite the name, blue matcha is actually quite different from green matcha.
-While green matcha is made from powered green tea leaves, blue matcha is made from powdered butterfly pea flower petals.
+While green matcha is made from powdered green tea leaves, blue matcha is made from powdered butterfly pea flower petals.
 This is why it’s also called Butterfly Pea Powder.